Clara-Gardiol/surface-saline-lakes-detection/README.md

 ## Tools
-Python libraries: `argopy`, `pandas`, `xarray`, `numpy`, `matplotlib`, `cartopy`, `gsw`, `os`
+Python libraries: `argopy`, `pandas`, `xarray`, `numpy`, `matplotlib`, `cartopy`, `gsw`, `os` Python scripts were written in 2024 and may require older versions of the dependencies to run.

 ## Associated Publication
 This work contributed to the following publication: